Tuesday, November 30, 2021

 Usual me would have just heaved a big sigh and accepted that I’d have to put up with Google Assistant telling me what to do as if she’s the boss of me.
 But I’m not usual me right now.
 I’m losing my grip.
 I’m hanging by the thinnest of threads.

-On Wednesday, for example, I finished my old lady’s grocery shopping and came out to my car just in time to see a man lose his grip on his shopping cart, which rolled downhill directly into the passenger’s side of my car.
+On Wednesday, for example, I finished my old lady’s grocery shopping and came out to my car just in time to see a man lose control of his shopping cart, which rolled downhill directly into the passenger’s side of my car.
 Did I mention that the car is a rental?
 Well it’s a rental.
 The man didn’t see me coming; or maybe he did.
 He left the shopping car just where it landed, got into his car with what appeared to be considerable haste, and started the engine.
 He thought he was out, until he found me knocking on his window.
 He rolled the window down an inch.
 “Yes?” he said.

 “Were you even going to check?”
 I asked.
 “Your cart ran right into the side of my car, which is a rental.
 Were you even going to look to see if you did any damage?”